 We are all in together to find a cure

-Donating to the causes you care about not only benefits the charities themselves, it can be deeply rewarding for you too.
+Donating to the causes you care about not only benefits the charities themselves, but it can also be deeply rewarding for you too.
 Millions of people give to charity on a regular basis to support causes they believe in, as well as for the positive effect it has on their own lives.
 So why is giving to charity so gratifying?
 Donating to charity is a major mood-booster.
 The knowledge that you’re helping others is hugely empowering and, in turn, can make you feel happier and more fulfilled.
 Research has identified a link between making a donation to charity and increased activity in the area of the brain that registers pleasure - proving that as the old adage goes, it really is far better to give than to receive.
 Why we give, a feeling of social conscience was the most widely-given reason to give to charity.
 Whatever type of charity work they supported, 96% said they felt they had a moral duty to use what they had to help others, a sentiment very much rooted in their personal values and principles.
 Having the power to improve the lives of others is, to many people, a privilege, and one that comes with its own sense of obligation.
 Acting on these powerful feelings of responsibility is a great way to reinforce our own personal values and feel like we’re living in a way that is true to our own ethical beliefs.
 Your own charitable donations can inspire your nearest and dearest to give to causes important to them, and could even bring about a family-wide effort to back a charity or charities that have special significance to you as a group.
 Family giving creates a bond, helping to bolster relationships through a shared goal and raising more money than could otherwise be possible through individual donations.
 Chances are, many of your family members are already giving to charity, so working together could help you to make even more of a positive impact.
-We can help you family to set up a family CAF Charitable Trust to make coordinating your donations simple and sustainable.
+We can help your family to set up a family CAF Charitable Trust to make coordinating your donations simple and sustainable.